Frequently Asked Questions

 What are the age ranges of individuals on UVAC?

 UVAC has individuals of all ages from 18 years of age and older.

 How is UVAC funded?

 UVAC is funded through Auxiliary Services, with much of its budget coming from bills paid by patients who are transported.

 Does UVAC provide service everyday?

 Every day that school is in session, UVAC is providing service.
-The service does not normally run during semester breaks or vacations.
+The service does not normally run during Winter or Spring semester breaks or summer.

 Does UVAC transport sick and injured people?